-Big Lottery Fund and Department of Culture, Media & Sport are each investing £20 million seed funding over four years to create the #iwill fund.
+Big Lottery Fund and Department for Digital, Culture, Media & Sport are each investing £20 million seed funding over four years to create the #iwill fund.
 Community Foundation Wakefield District are acting as match funders and Leeds Community Foundation are awarding grants on behalf of the #iwill fund in Wakefield.

 Youth social action has huge potential to create enjoyable opportunities and skills development for young people, benefitting local people and places.
 The aim of this grant is to raise the level and quality of youth social action.
 The programme aim is to increase youth social action by 50% by 2020 taking the percentage of young people that volunteer from 40% to 60%.